individkid/sculpt/README.md

 Window->Data->Polytope for changing which regions are in the polytope
 Window->Invoke->Script for starting macro from click
 Polytope->Data->Write for appending manipulated or randomized planes
+Polytope->Data->Write for changing whether region is in polytope
 Polytope->Command->Window for changing what is displayed
 Script->Question->Polytope for feedback from topology
 Script->Data->Write for side effects